 A great way to add a layer of security is by connecting to a VPN (Virtual Private Network).

-VPN services such as SurfShark can help you stay away from hackers’ prying eyes by hiding your company’s internet activity.
+VPN services such as SurfShark can help you avoid hackers’ prying eyes by hiding your company’s internet activity.

 They can even change it by adding malicious links or attachments and compromise it so that it can infect them once it reaches your customers or prospects.

-By using a VPN service, you can mainly prevent spoofing as cybercriminals won’t access your internal data that can help them craft a compelling email copy.
+Using a VPN service can mainly prevent spoofing, as cybercriminals won’t access your internal data, which can help them craft a compelling email copy.